 But somewhere looking at both, I feel the Tamil version still has relatively more coherence and is actually the more engaging of the two versions.
-Maybe it helps that I’ve seen this version much later and though one was disappointed by Yuva at the time (one always expects nothing short of something special from Mani Ratnam), seeing the quality of Hindi cinema now, one feels maybe one was a little too harsh on the film in its time.
-For all its problems, Yuva/Ayutha Ezhuthu is far, far better fare than most of the junk floating around today in the name of cinema.
+Maybe it helps that I’ve seen this version much later and though one was disappointed by Yuva at the time (one always expects nothing short of something special from Mani Ratnam), one feels maybe one was a trifle harsh on the film in its time.
+For all its problems, Yuva/Ayutha Ezhuthu is far, far better fare than most of the junk that was floating around in its time the name of cinema.
 And maybe I also find the Tamil version better as Mani Rathnam shot this after Yuva and was thereby able to cover up some of the original’s problems.

 The techncials are in place like you would except in a Mani Ratnam film.
 The camerawork is brilliant in places yet sometimes seems inconsistent, due to, one susupects, the crowded and difficult to control locations but still more controlled than the Hindi version, Sreekar Prasad’s editing maintains the pace and flow of the film nicely and AR Rahman’s music is, yes, Rahmanesque – rousing, energetic, multi-layered, magical and even abstract and infuriating at times.

-All in all, not Mani Ratnam at his best, but still worth a watch.
+All in all, not Mani Ratnam at his best, but still, well worth a watch.

 Tamil, Drama, Action, Color